 When working from the office, food options are usually limited to vending machines, snacks, or fast food.
 Bringing in prepared lunches can be a hassle.

 WFH employees have easy access to their pantry and kitchen, making it easy to prepare and eat healthy and balanced meals because you can prepare fresh food every day.
-This means canning chocolates and chips and fuelling your body with fruits or nuts.
+This means canning chocolates and chips and fuelling your body with fruits or nuts as well as finding reliable ways to drink more water.
 According to CoSo Cloud 42% of all remote workers eat healthier than they did in an office-based environment.

 More Time for Exercise